HEPData/hepdata-cli/README.md

 The command ```download``` downloads records from the database (see options below).

 The command ```fetch-names``` returns the names of the data tables in the records whose ids are supplied.

+The command ```upload``` uploads to the HEPData database a new or updated submission.
+The uploaded file should be an archive.

 The argument ```[-kw/--keyword TEXT]``` filters the search result dictionary for specific keywords.
 An exact match of the keyword is first attempted, otherwise partial matches are accepted.